Jan Sawka: Multimedia projects

 In 1989, Sawka designed a 10-story tall set for The Grateful Dead's 25th Anniversary tour.
 He continued to work with the band for the remainder of his life, including "The Voyage", a collaboration with drummer Mickey Hart.

 In 1993, he created his first full multi-media spectacle, "The Eyes" in Japan.
 This was the beginning of his collaboration with Japanese studios and corporations, which includes the creation of high-tech interactive sculptures and monumental installations, as well as designs for full-scale monumental architecture.
 Sawka designed "The Tower of Light Cultural Complex" for Abu Dhabi, U.A.E., presented to the Royal Family in 1996.
 A pilot version of "The Voyage", a full-length multimedia spectacle, won the Gold Medal in Multi-Media at the 2003 Florence Contemporary Art Biennial.
 He is represented ACA Galleries in New York's Chelsea arts district.

 Death

-On August 9, 2012, Sawka died of a heart attack in his home in High Falls, New York.
-He was 65.
-At the time of his death, Sawka's works were in over 60 museums around the world and he has had over 70 solo shows at international museums and galleries.
-He was focused on completing the feature-length, final version of "Voyage" when he died.
+On August 9, 2012, Sawka died from a heart attack at his home in High Falls, New York, at the age of 65.
+At the time of his death, his works were featured in over 60 museums worldwide, and he had held more than 70 solo exhibitions at international museums and galleries.
+He was in the midst of completing the feature-length, final version of "Voyage" when he died.

 Personal life

-Sawka was married to his wife Hanka Sawka, with who he had a daughter and two grandchildren.
+Sawka was married to his wife Hanka Sawka, with whom he had a daughter and two grandchildren.
 Those who worked with him described him as full of energy and imagination, and that his personality inspired others to produce art.